b0bh00d/Reactor/README.md

 ## Building

-On Winodws, compile with: `go generate & go build -ldflags "-H=windowsgui -s -w" .`
+On Windows, compile with: `go generate & go build -ldflags "-H=windowsgui -s -w" .`

 For most of the dependencies, the Go system will pull down all modules that **Reactor** requires as part of the build process.
 The one exception is **goversioninfo**.
 You wil need to manually retrieve this package so the first 'generate' step succeeds.
 You can do this with

 `go get -u github.com/josephspurrier/goversioninfo/cmd/goversioninfo`